-- (1) An electronic money issuer shall not terminate or transfer their licence to another person or entity without the written approval of the central bank. - (2) An electronic money issuer shall not terminate the business of issuing electronic money without prior approval of the central bank. - (3) An electronic money issuer shall not change its name, controlling interest or ownership without the approval of the central bank. - (4) A person who contravenes this section commits an offence and is liable on conviction to a fine not exceeding three hundred and fifty currency points or imprisonment not exceeding two years or both.
+- (1) An electronic money issuer shall not terminate or transfer their licence to another person or entity without the written approval of the central bank. - (2) An electronic money issuer shall not terminate the business of issuing electronic money without prior approval of the central bank. - (3) An electronic money issuer shall not change its name, controlling interest or ownership without the approval of the central bank. - (4) A person who contravenes this section commits an offence and is liable on conviction, to a fine not exceeding one thousand currency points.